 i-size includes a side impact test to ensure that the seats provide better protection from side impact collisions.

 i-size child car seats fit in cars that have Isofix fitting points, but you still need to check if the seat is approved for your car.
-Contact your car manufacturer and/or the child seat manufacturer; many have a list on their website that shows which seats are approved for which cars.
+Contact your car manufacturer and/or the child seat manufacturer, or visit our Child Car Seat Compatibility page.